Phyllis Pearce

 Phyllis Pearce is a fictional character from the British ITV soap opera Coronation Street, played by Jill Summers.
 She made her first appearance as Phyllis during the episode broadcast on 20 September 1982.
 She is introduced into the series as the grandmother of Craig Whitely (Mark Price).
 Phyllis is characterised as a pensioner, who has a blue-rinse hairstyle and a distinct tone to her voice.
 She takes a waitress job at Jim's Café and assumes the role of a gossiping woman.
 In her initial stories, Phyllis is portrayed at odds with Craig's paternal grandfather Chalkie Whitely (Teddy Turner), who she accuses of being an unfit parental guardian.
 In Phyllis' backstory, her husband Harold and her daughter, Margaret had died.
 Craig's father, Bob Whitely (Freddie Fletcher) decides to emigrate to Australia and Chalkie later joins them, leaving Phyllis without any family.
 Summers was only contracted to appear for a couple of weeks, but the character's popularity convinced producers to make Phyllis a permanent character in the series.

 Writers developed an on-screen partnership between Phyllis and fellow pensioner, Percy Sugden (Bill Waddington).
 They portrayed Phyllis as determined to romance Percy, who takes a dislike to Phyllis.
 It formed the basis of numerous comedic storylines throughout their tenure, as Phyllis never gave up her hapless pursuit of Percy.
 In another story, Phyllis romances Sam Tindall (Tom Mennard), but this ends due to her infatuation with Percy.
 Producers reduced the role from 1994 onwards due to Summers' health deteriorating.
 She made her final appearance during the episode broadcast on 1 May 1996.
 Writers depicted Phyllis as moving to sheltered accommodation to facilitate Summers' absence, but she did not return and Summers died on 11 January 1997.

 Phyllis has been well received by television critics for her pursuit of romance with Percy.
 She has been described as a battleaxe type of character, and noticeable via her blue rinse hair and gruff voice.
 She has appeared in lists of the show's greatest characters and has been described as a "forgotten gem" of the show.

 Casting

 Summers had previously played the role of Bessie Proctor in 1972, a cleaner who worked with Hilda Ogden (Jean Alexander) at the Capricorn Club venue.
 Summers believed that Bessie's behaviour in the show meant there was no chance of the character reappearing.
 This caused her to assume she would never get the opportunity to appear in Coronation Street again.
 Despite this, ten years later she was cast as Phyllis.
 When Summers took on the role of Phyllis, she expected it only to last a couple of weeks, which was the length of her original contract.
 Phyllis proved popular with viewers and producers asked Summers to stay on.
-However the role was expanded and Summers was kept on to build the character further.
+The role was expanded and Summers was kept on to build the character further.